9 Practical and Sustainable Toilet Paper Alternatives

 toilet-paper-alternatives

-They basically contain a thin bracket with a nozzle and a knob on the side.
+They contain a thin bracket with a nozzle and a knob on the side.
 Some have more than one knob.
 The knob(s) is used to start the water flow and also adjust the water pressure.

 4. Bidet Toilet Combo